Remod-org/ChuteManager/README.md

  - RequirePermissionForFastPickup -- Require chutemanager.pickup permission to use fast pickup
  - RequirePermissionForFastFlight -- Require chutemanager.fast permission to allow fast flight (SPRINT)
  - PlaySoundOnPickup -- if true, play the zipper sound, otherwise pickup will be silent
+ - ExcludeParachuteFromClothingAmount -- if true, the parachute should not count as a clothing item for the Patrol Helicopter

 ## Permissions
  - chutemanager.fast -- Allows player to use the SPRINT key to speed up forward and backward motion when flying (if RequirePermissionForFastFlight == true)